-Loosen the thumb screw on the bobbin winder, and lower it until the rubber ring presses against the balance wheel; then tighten the thumb screw.
+Loosen the thumb screw on the bobbin winder, and lower it in the slot until the rubber ring presses against the balance wheel; then tighten the thumb screw.

 Turn the balance wheel over towards you, as when sewing, at the same time guiding the thread with the finger, as shown in Fig. 7.
 When the bobbin is sufficiently full, remove it from the spindle and pass the end of the thread into the slot in its edge.
-Loosen the thumb screw on the winder, and move it up so that the rubber ring is out of contact with the balance wheel; then tighten the screw.
+Loosen the thumb screw on the winder, and move it up in the slot so that the rubber ring is out of contact with the balance wheel; then tighten the screw.